huynhnhathao/diamondhands/_posts/2022-03-21-SmartContractTricksForHackers.markdown

 ---
 # Smart contract weaknesses in short

 1. SWC-136: Private variables are not that private, everyone can see your private variables.
+Private variables only mean that they are not visible in derived contracts, but they are still there.
 2. SWC-135: `msg.sender.call{value : 100}` will not send anything if it does not have `("")`.
 3. SWC-134: Don't use `msg.sender.transfer(amount);` or `send()`, use `call()` with *check-effect-interact* and re-entrance guard.
 4. SWC-132:  Never assume your contract's ether balance with exact value, anyone can forcibly send ether to your contract (using `selfdestruct(address)`) and potentially render it useless and lock ethers.